How do I convert an existing LastPass user to a federated (Azure AD or Okta) user?

-- If an existing (non-federated) LastPass Enterprise user account has linked a personal account before they are migrated, the personal account will be unlinked during the migration process.
+- If an existing (non-federated) LastPass Business user account has linked a personal account before they are migrated, the personal account will be unlinked during the migration process.
 Once complete, the newly federated user can log in and link their personal account again.

 Step #2: Select the users you want to convert in the Admin Console